What is Backlog?

 Why Backlog Matters

 Backlog is a leading indicator of support health.
-A growing backlog means your inflow exceeds your team's throughput—the longer this continues, the worse response times and CSAT become.
-A healthy team maintains a steady-state backlog where daily inflow roughly equals daily resolution count.
+A growing backlog means your inflow exceeds your team's throughput — the longer this continues, the worse response times and CSAT become.
+Zendesk's CX Trends 2024 report found that 70% of customers expect a conversational, immediate experience from support, and slow first responses are the single most cited reason customers say service is getting worse.
+A team running with chronic backlog cannot meet that expectation.

 Aged backlog is particularly damaging.
-Tickets older than 3 days have significantly lower CSAT scores because the customer has been waiting.
-They also take longer to resolve because the agent must re-read the conversation, the customer's situation may have changed, and context is lost.
+Tickets older than 3 days have significantly lower CSAT scores because the customer has been waiting, and they also take longer to resolve because the agent must re-read the conversation, the customer's situation may have changed, and context is lost.
+A 2023 Harvard Business Review analysis of 1.25M sales leads also showed that responding within 5 minutes makes you 21× more likely to qualify the lead — the same effect compounds on support, where every additional day of wait time degrades the outcome.
 Preventing backlog growth is always easier than clearing an accumulated backlog.

 Backlog in Practice